equinor/data-science-template/README.md

         └── pipeline         <- pipeline tests
 ```

-# Some Guidelines
-The following are some guidelines for usage and working together.
-Expand upon this list as needed.

-* All exploratory work should be kept and verified working, as value is often produced in this part of an analysis, even if results disprove initial hypothesise.
-* If working in a multi user team then a strategy for git branching and the use of merge requests should be agreed upon prior to startup.

 ## Testing
 Reproducability and the correct functioning of code are essential to avoid wasted time.
 If a code block is copied more
 than once then it should be placed into a common script / module under src and unit tests added.
 The same applies for